Q: What is stormwater/polluted runoff?

 A: Up until about the 1980s, builders didn't know much about the problems associated with polluted runoff.
 They just designed developments to flush the water off the property quickly.
 Now we realize runoff should be slowed down and soaked up to prevent pollution from running off developed areas and into our local rivers and streams.

-In fact, in the Chesapeake Bay region, this sort of pollution is the only major pollution sector still on the rise.
-Air pollution is down, as is pollution from wastewater treatment plants and agriculture.
+In the Chesapeake Bay region, air pollution is down, as is pollution from wastewater treatment plants and agriculture.
 Tackling urban and suburban runoff remains a big challenge as our state continues to grow.

 A: Maryland's cities and suburban areas contain some of the highest concentrations of impervious surfaces—hard surfaces where water can't be absorbed by and filtered through the ground—in the whole Chesapeake Bay watershed.
 And, not surprisingly, the state also has a huge list of waterways that are officially considered polluted.
 In fact, the "impaired waters" list includes waterways in every county in the state.
 Damage from this pollution to the Chesapeake Bay is also dramatic, because Maryland's concentrated areas of urban and suburban development are close in proximity to the Bay compared to urbanized areas in most of Pennsylvania and Virginia.

 The Chesapeake Clean Water Blueprint requires each of the Bay states to reduce pollution or be subject to consequences for failure.
 But polluted runoff has ramifications far beyond the health of the Bay.
 This pollution damages local rivers and streams, is often responsible for expensive flooding, and, especially after a significant rainfall, can put human health at risk.